alacrityio/alacrity-support-documentation/developer documentation/manuals/core/alacli/command reference/system/system-rex-fundnetloan.md

----
-title: "system rex fundnetloan"
+# system rex fundnetloan
-excerpt: "Deposit into a Network loan fund"
+> Deposit into a Network loan fund
 ---
 ## Positionals
 - `from` _TEXT_ - Loan owner (required)